benjaminsnorris/bennorris.org/_drafts/the-wrong-name.md

 ![Alto’s Odyssey Score](https://media.bennorris.org/images/mentalworkhealth/posts/altos-odyssey.jpg){:loading="lazy"}

 One situation surprised me with how difficult it was.
 As I mentioned in [update #80: Uncertainty Training](https://bennorris.org/2022/05/06/uncertainty-training), I was let go from Factor, the educational startup I started working for at the beginning of the year.
-But we had signed up to be a sponsor for the conference.
+As a company, we had signed up to be a sponsor for the conference a few months ago.
 I helped a little bit with the class that we had to explain to people what our company was and how we help teenagers, and we also had a booth for people to come by and ask questions.

 Unexpectedly, I found it really difficult to be part of promoting and describing Factor.
 As I reflected on it later, I realized there was a great deal of pain for me in explaining something that I was no longer part of.
 I still believe very much in the mission of Factor to help prepare teenagers for life after school, and realized in a much deeper way that I am grieving the loss of this part of my life.